codacy/codacy-checkstyle/src/main/resources/docs/description/VisibilityModifier.md

 Star imports are out of scope of this Check.
-So if one of type imported via **star import** collides with user specified one by its short name - there won\'t be Check\'s violation.
+So if one of type imported via **star import** collides with user specified one by its short name - there won't be Check's violation.